kloverde/jquery-RestrictedTextField/README.md

 # Desktop Browser Compatibility

 Many other versions of Firefox and Chrome, whether older or newer than what's listed here, are certainly compatible.
 Browsers not listed here might work fine, but have not been tested.
 If jQuery is supported by the browser, RestrictedTextField should also work.
+If you'd like to contribute compatibility information, send it to the e-mail address listed on my GitHub profile and I'll post it here.

 * Firefox 49.0.2
+* Pale Moon 26.4.1
 * Chrome 54.0.2840.99 m
 * Edge
 * IE 11